rundeck/rundeck/docs/en/plugins-user-guide/plugin-types.md

 * [Notification] - defines a mechanism for notification that can be triggered when a Job starts or finishes
 * [Streaming Logging] - defines a mechanism for reading and writing log events
 * [Log File Storage] - defines a mechanism for storage of log files
+* [Orchestrator][] - defines a mechanism for orchestrating nodes when performing dispatched commands

+[Orchestrator]: orchestrator-plugins.html

 ## About Services and Providers